Volunteer Tutor Position Description

-- Agree to and can pass a criminal background check
+- Agree to complete criminal background checks and tuberculosis tests

 Listen to what our volunteers have to say:

-“The Program provided all of the necessary guidelines, tools, tutoring tips, needed to successfully engage the children in learning to read.”Susan, Experience Corps Volunteer
+“The Program provided all of the necessary guidelines, tools, tutoring tips, needed to successfully engage the children in learning to read.”Susan, Volunteer Tutor

-“I thought the AARP Experience Corps program was very well conceived and executed, that the training and leadership was well done, and that the experience of tutoring was very rewarding.”Eric, Experience Corps Volunteer
+“I thought the AARP Experience Corps program was very well-conceived and executed, that the training and leadership was well done, and that the experience of tutoring was very rewarding.”Eric, Volunteer Tutor